 Tomás Altamirano (BSc For, PhD).
 Associate researcher.
 Bird ecology and forestry conservation

 About the Director

 Dr. Cristian Bonacic, DVM.
 M.Sc.
-DPhil.Associate Professor, Wildlife scientist and lecturer in wildlife conservation at the Faculty of Agriculture and Forestry Science of the Pontificia Universidad Católica de Chile.
+DPhil in Zoology (Wolfson college, Oxford University).Professor, wildlife scientist and lecturer in wildlife conservation at the School of Agriculture and Forestry Science of the Pontificia Universidad Católica de Chile.
 Director of Fauna Australis.

 Head of the Environmental Science Diploma and of the MSc in Conservation and Wildlife Management.
 Member of the Wildlife Trust Alliance and associate researcher of the Wildlife Conservation Research Unit (WildCRU, Oxford) & Macaulay Land Use Research (Darwin Initiative project).
 Adjunct researcher of CERC, Columbia University.
 In 2007 received a Whitley commnendation for his work in innovation for conservation science from HRH Princess Royal at the Royal Geographical Society of London.

 “For the last 18 years, I have conducted research, teaching, leaded international ad national conservation projects, organised workshops, fieldwork and activities with local communities in several countries.
 My research interests includes sustainable use of wildlife, conflict resolution between people and wildlife, business and biodiversity, global change and biodiversity and applied animal welfare to wildlife conservation and control.

 Most of my projects are based in the altiplano, Atacama desert, Mediterranean ecosystem of central Chile, Temperate rainforests and Patagonia.
 But I also commit myself to report to decision makers nationally and internationally (IUCN, US Fish and Wildlife Service, European Union, The UK, Argentina, Bolivia and particularly in Chile).